RodneyMcCoy/elliptical-pattern-identification/README.md

 <!-- BUGS -->
 ## Bugs

 As this application wasn't able to be tested to its fullest extent, bugs most likely will occur.
 They should be listed under [issues](https://github.com/RodneyMcCoy/elliptical-pattern-identification/issues).
-I (Rodney) will be actively monitoring this repository over the summer to account for this, so you can also email me at rbmj2001@outlook.com if urgent bugs need fixing.
+I (Rodney) will be semi-actively monitoring this repository over the summer to account for this.
+You can also email me at rbmj2001@outlook.com if urgent bugs need fixing.

 <!-- CONTRIBUTORS -->
 ## Contributors